kmaris/kmaris.net/content/posts/morrow-repair-destiny/index.md

 _on a fresh character!_, that changed buildings (Beautiful Cities of Morrowind).
 Upon entering the Ald Skar Inn, whom do I find?
 Nobody.
 Nada.
 Bupkiss.

 Weird, I thought.
-It was at the momentary epiphany that I started falling.
+It was at the momentary epiphany that I started falling through the ground.
 And FAST.
 And PASSING other unforunates.

 Oh hey, it's all of the inn dwellers and we're racing to oblivion.
 And lo and